REGULATIONS

 3. Does Japan permit a grace period to comply with the Crypto Travel Rule?

-The obligation to collect the Beneficiary’s physical address and the purpose of the transaction only apply from October 1, 2022.
+The obligation to collect the Beneficiary’s physical address and the purpose of the transaction applied from October 1, 2022.

 Finally, under the rules introduced by the JVCEA, during the transitional period, VASPs are allowed to take a “best-efforts approach” to certain obligations: